-Child and Teen Anxiety Therapy in Calgary
+Child & Teen Anxiety Therapy in Calgary

-Expert Calgary Psychologists for Anxiety in Children and Teens
+Signs of Anxiety in Children and Teens

-School refusal or panic about separation
+School refusal or separation anxiety

-Perfectionism or fear of failure
+Perfectionism and fear of failure

-Constant reassurance-seeking
+Constant reassurance-seeking (“what if” spirals)

 Irritability, meltdowns, or avoidance

-Tummy aches, headaches, or panic symptoms
+Tummy aches, headaches, or sleep issues

 Nightmares or difficulty falling asleep